ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 If present, displays left and right arrows for the user to use in navigation on mobile.
 Visibility of arrows can also be controlled via styling, and a media query can be used to only display arrows at certain screen widths.
 On desktop, arrows will always be displayed.

 **type**
-- `carousel` (default)
+- `carousel` (default) - All slides are shown and are scrollable horizontally.
-  Shows a media object with a small preview to the next media object.
-  `type=carousel` does not currently support layout=responsive.
+  Be aware that `type=carousel` does not currently support `layout=responsive`.
-- `slides`
+- `slides` - Shows a single slide at a time.
-  The carousel component displays a single a media object without any preview to the next item.

 #### Styling